GreenNLP/firefox-translations-training/docs/configs/configuration_files.md

     ru-en: "https://object.pouta.csc.fi/Tatoeba-MT-models/rus-eng/opus+bt-2021-04-30.zip"
     be-en: "https://object.pouta.csc.fi/Tatoeba-MT-models/bel-eng/opus+bt-2021-04-30.zip"
 ```

+If left empty, the cross-entropy filtering step will be skipped.

 ## Multilinguality
 Specify if the teacher, the backward and the student models are many-to-one to be able to deal properly with language tags.
 By default, this is  `False`.